 Lifetime Achievement Award 2020

-Paul has made an exceptional contribution to their tennis club(s) or community for more than 30 years
+Paul has made an exceptional contribution to his tennis club(s) or community for more than 30 years

 Initially, Paul joined Carisbrooke over 40 years ago to play tennis and he has done ever since, playing in Summer, Winter, Mixed Leagues, often as team captain.
 He loves competing – injuries allowing!